finbourne/lusid-sdk-java/sdk/docs/CorporateActionSourcesApi.md

 <a id="deleteInstrumentEvents"></a>
 # **deleteInstrumentEvents**
-> DeletedEntityResponse deleteInstrumentEvents(scope, code, instrumentEventIds)
+> DeletedEntityResponse deleteInstrumentEvents(scope, code, instrumentEventIds).execute();

 [EARLY ACCESS] DeleteInstrumentEvents: Delete corporate actions (instrument transition events) from the corporate action source.

 Delete one or more corporate actions from a particular corporate action source.
 The maximum number of instrument events that this method can delete per request is 1,000.

 ### Example
 ```java